Apply for a Building Permit

 Report and consent under s.29A of the Building Act 1993.

-For applications for building permit about demolition works, where the demolition is relevant to a part of a facade of the building or all of the building, a planning permit or report and consent from the relevant local council will be required.
+Applications for building permit for demolition works, where the demolition is relevant to a part of a facade of the building or all of the building, a planning permit or report and consent from the relevant local council will be required.

 Evidence of precautions before and during demolition or removal.

 The following precautions shall be in place before and during demolition works: